dmateshov/my_printf/README.md

 # my_printf
-Rework of printf function in C.
+Rework of printf function in C